 Laub photographed Montgomery County over the following decade, returning even in the face of growing—and eventually violent—resistance on the part of some community members.
 In 2009, a few months after Barack Obama’s first inauguration, Laub’s photographs of segregated proms were published in the New York Times Magazine.
 The story brought national attention to the town and the following year the proms were finally integrated.
 The power of the photographic image served as the catalyst and, for a moment, progress seemed inevitable.

-Then, in early 2011, tragedy struck: Justin Patterson, a twenty-two-year-old black man, was shot and killed by a sixty-two-year-old white man.
-At first, the murder seemed to confirm every assumption about the entrenched prejudice that this community was struggling to shake.
-Except, as with every human story, the truth was more layered than a quick headline could telegraph.
-What began as an exploration of segregated proms became something much more tragic, and complex.
+Then, in early 2011, tragedy struck the town.
+Justin Patterson, a twenty-two-year-old unarmed African American man–whose segregated high school homecoming Laub had photographed–was shot and killed by a sixty-two-year-old white man.
+At first, the murder seemed to confirm every assumption about the legacy of inequality and prejudice that the community was struggling to shake.
+But the truth was more nuanced than a quick headline could telegraph.
+Disturbed by the entrenched racism and discrimination that she encountered, Laub recognized that a larger story needed to be told.
+Her project, which began as an exploration of segregated high school rituals, evolved into an urgent mandate to confront painful realities.